thinktandem/tandem/docs/README.md

 Who These Docs Are For
 ----------------------

-1. New, existing, and prospective Tandem team members.
+* New, existing, and prospective Tandem team members.
-2. Current and potential clients interested in how we work.
+* Current and potential clients interested in how we work.
-3. Friends, foes, and future fellows to crib notes ;)
+* Friends, foes, and future fellows to crib notes.

 Updating and Contributing to the Docs
 -------------------------------------